Are you subject to security clearance vetting?

 4. Supo conducts the investigation

 Supo will examine your background based on the information sources specified in the law, and based on careful and comprehensive consideration.
 The investigation will be based on the Security Clearance Act.
-The investigation is usually completed within 35 business days, and often more quickly.
+Supo's aim is that 90% of security clearance vetting investigations are completed within two months.

 4b.
 You are interviewed